Just Us Two TravelEuropean City Breaks & Faraway Destinations

 BASILICA OF SAN FRANCESCO DI PAOLA

-The basilica, founded by Ferdinand I, was consecrated in 1846 at the time of the Piazza’s opening.
+Ferdinand I founded the basilica, which was consecrated in 1846 at the time of the Piazza’s opening.
 You can visit the church for free, but it closes for special events such as weddings and services.
 Typical of all Italian churches, huge marble statues and carvings adorn the walls.
 As it is free, don’t forget to leave a donation.
 It helps with the restoration and upkeep.

 THE CATACOMBS OF SAN GENNARO